 In order to ensure that public health standards are maintained, hospitals and many other food service institutions are required by law to clean dishes by automatic dishwashing methods.

-The benefits of an automatic dishwasher and the specially formulated detergents can only be realized if they are used correctly.
+The benefits of an automatic dishwasher and the specially formulated detergents and dishwashing products can only be realized if they are used correctly.
 It is, therefore, important for the user to understand how the dishwasher works, the purpose of its features and how to load and operate it properly.
 User's manuals and detergent packages contain this information.

 The function of the dishwasher is to provide the mechanical action necessary to distribute and direct the detergent solution and rinse waters over, under and around the dishes to loosen and remove soil.
 The dishwasher must also remove soil-laden waters from the machine after each phase of the cycle and provide for the drying of dishes after the cleaning process has been completed.